ceos-seo/data_cube_ui/docs/notebook_install.md

   * You have a database user that is used to connect to your 'datacube' database.
   * The Data Cube is installed and you have successfully run `datacube system check`.

+Before we begin, note that multiple commands should not be copied and pasted to be run simultaneously unless you know it is acceptable in a given command block.
+Run each line individually.

 <a name="installation_process"></a> Installation Process
 ========